 The show is a collection of face and portrait ideas some more resolved than others.
 Every piece is created using textile techniques including dyes, pigments, printing techniques, stitching (both hand and sewing machine stitching) and various kinds of appliqué.
-I want to include pieces in the show that are well-worked and re-worked incorporating dyeing, painting, pencil drawing, silk-screen and stitching and may even have been worked too far, but what is there in that surface, although worked that is full of expression? and this is the key for me; what is the face itself saying quite apart from my intention having started it.
+I want to include pieces in the show that are well-worked and re-worked incorporating dyeing, painting, pencil drawing, silk-screen and stitching and may even have been worked too far, but what is there in that surface, although worked that is full of expression? and this is the key for me and quite apart from my intentions when I started it – what is the face itself saying?

 This piece is a detail that started with dye on linen as a self-portrait, it soon took its own course; it incorporates dye, washing and washing and washing (which is a significant part of the process) layers and layers of machine stitching, pencil, and not in any order.
 The order of processes determined itself.
 The feel of the cloth is exceptional after all these processes and that might be the meaning of the piece.
 The intention of this Portrait Lab show (as the name implies) is experimentation.

 I am including self portraits and created faces expressing a meaning just by the abstraction of their expression.
 This piece is a hand embroidered face created by simply gesturing on paper in pencil then interpreting in stitches.
 I used all single strand embroidery thread in order to keep the detail and again played with how the face seemed to want to evolve, the hair added was so playful and I loved applying the hair to the portrait as hair actually grows from the head, strand by strand.
 The piece is full of nuanced textural effects hard to reproduce in photo.
 You will see.